autinitysystems/cxxutils/README.md

 ========

 cxxutils is a statically linked utility library for everyday C++ tasks.
-It requires a modern C++ compiler with atleast basic C++11 support, though not all C++11 features are required.
+It requires a modern C++ compiler with nearly complete C++11 support.
+As time goes by also C++14 features will be utilized.

 Travis Status
 -------------

 [![Build Status](https://travis-ci.org/autinitysystems/cxxutils.svg?branch=master)](https://travis-ci.org/autinitysystems/cxxutils)